Danili5/metallurgical_automator/README.txt

-The Metallurgical Automator was developed across different machines and due to inconsistant commit names, rebase was used to bring all into one final commit that was called initial commit as it was it became the first commit.
+The Metallurgical Automator was developed across different machines (work & home) and to keep it clean all past commits were made into a single commit using rebase that commit was called initial commit as it became the first commit.